Inventory Control for Spectrally Positive Levy Demand Processes: Candidate policies

 \subsection{Continuous/smooth fit}

 We will see that the condition $\mathcal{G}(s,S) = 0$ is equivalent to the so-called \emph{continuous/smooth fit} condition at $s$.
-It is well known, in the existence of a diffusion component, that smooth fit holds for impulse control problems; see, e.g., \cite{Guo_Wu_2009}.
+It is well-known, in the existence of a diffusion component, that smooth fit holds for impulse control problems; see, e.g., \cite{Guo_Wu_2009}.
 On the other hand, for a \lev process of bounded variation, continuous fit may be used alternatively.
 This is well-studied particularly for optimal stopping problems; see, e.g., \cite{Egami-Yamazaki-2011,Kyprianou_Surya_2007}.
 Here we apply continuous fit for the case $X$ is of bounded variation and smooth fit for the case it is of unbounded variation.

 Once $\mathcal{G}(s,S) = 0$ is satisfied, then the second condition $\mathcal{H}(s,S) = 0$ turns out to be equivalent to the condition that the slope of the value function at $S$ equals the negative of the proportional cost $C$, i.e., the slope of $\tilde{v}_{s,S}(\cdot)$ at $S$ is zero.
-Note that this condition is typically used in impulse control when an $(s,S)$-policy is shown to be optimal.
+Note that this condition is commonly used in impulse control to identify optimal $(s,S)$-policies.

 For all $x > s$, the function \eqref{def_H} can be written

 where the last equality holds because integration by parts gives